 The Book of Mormon

-Winner of 9 Tony Awards, including Best Musical, The Book of Mormon ingeniously delivers wit and humor.
-Created by masterminds Matt Stone and Trey Parker (South Park) and Robert Lopez (Avenue Q), this brilliant social and political satire brings black humor to the stage like never before.
+Winner of 9 Tony Awards, including Best Musical, The Book of Mormon ingeniously delivers wit and humour.
+Created by masterminds Matt Stone and Trey Parker (South Park) and Robert Lopez (Avenue Q), this brilliant social and political satire brings black humour to the stage like never before.

 Why Watch The Book of Mormon